GPT Engineer vs OpenRouter

 - What is the main difference between GPT Engineer and OpenRouter?

 - GPT Engineer focuses on generate an entire codebase from a single natural-language prompt via cli while OpenRouter highlights access 500+ ai models from 60+ providers through a single openai-compatible api.
-Both target ai development tools, but their onboarding, AI depth, and pricing models feel different.
+Both target ai-dev-tools, but their onboarding, AI depth, and pricing models feel different.

 - Which tool is better for speed and flow?